The-Balance-FFXIV/balance-static/content/jobs/healers/sage/leveling-guide.md

   - date: 2022-01-24T06:59:04.463Z
     message: Added page
 ---
 Oops, we don’t have that guide yet!
 Interested in contributing?
-Keep an eye on the site for additional information, coming soon!
+Feel free to contact a mentor for this job on our Discord!